slsu0424/slsu0424.github.io/_posts/2023-09-14-create-word-embeddings-from-pubmed-patient summaries.md

    ...
 ```

-This array represents the text of Document 1:
+This array represents the text of Document 1, and a mapping is shown below:

 'This 60-year-old male was hospitalized due to moderate ARDS from COVID-19 with symptoms of fever, dry cough, and dyspnea.'